junaidrahim/locate-route/README.md

 # locate_route

-A command line tool to grab the geographical location from the `traceroute` hops.
+A command line tool to grab the geographical location of the hops from `traceroute`.
+It's like `traceroute`, but also returns the actual location of the IP address.

 ## Installation